 Requirements to Declare the Major

 In order to apply for the major, students must be enrolled in, or have already completed courses in introductory biology, introductory neuroscience, chemistry and math.
 See below for a list of these courses.
 Applications for the major are accepted typically during the student’s 4th semester in UVA.
+Transfer students may apply during the summer after they are admitted to UVA and prior to their third year studies.

 Requirements for Graduating with BA degree in Neuroscience